 The first time I realized just what kind of person Robbie was, we had been dating about three months.
 Robbie was mostly working morning shifts at the coffee shop during college and I worked Saturday night events and Sunday morning events at the museum, in addition to us both being school full-time, so we didn’t go on our first date until November, several months after we met and began hanging out, but things felt real and comfortable and good.

 Fast forward to January, the day before I’m supposed to head back up to Boston after winter break, and I’m down and out with a fever and a cough.
-I’ve got two huge suitcases, a train, bus and another train ride ahead of me and I’m absolutely miserable.
+I’ve got two huge suitcases, a train, a bus, and another train ride ahead of me and I’m absolutely miserable.
 Well, he had already won by heart by that point, but that was the day Robbie won my folks over when he rented a car (he still won’t tell me for how much) and drove the four hours from Boston and back to pick me up and take me to school.

 It was a grand gesture and it solidified what I already knew about the cute redhead who’d so captured my attention.
 He was kind, loyal and protective of those he cared about.
 And I had become one of those he cared about.

 Over the years, we’ve gone on some amazing dates, traveled around the country, hiked, picnicked and swam on both coasts.
 We’ve spent nights in watching Marvel movies and binging comedy series and days at museums, zoos, aquariums, and bookstores.

 And that white knight hero who came to pick me up, sick and sniffling and far from cute all those years ago, had become even more of a force to be reckoned with, a respectful, kind, intelligent hero, who works hard, loves hard and supports me in my endeavors, both when they end well and when they do not.
 He has gifted me with signed copies of my favorite books and figurines of powerful female characters.
 At a high point in my writing, he brought me a statue of Wonder Woman and told me that was how he thought about me.